secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - Must be easy to update by the committee
 - Interoperability with other standards/formats (e.g. {{-COSE}})
 - Recommendation what should be the default secure crypto config for a cryptography library (e.g. should it be the one for TOP Secret or *only* for Secret?)
+- Recommendation what should a cryptography library do if it can not support the parameters specified in the latest Secure Crypto Config.
+(E.g. key size for RSA would be n*2 and the library supports only n)

 ## Assumptions